Garden Tips From the Micro Farm Project: How to Grow Quinoa

 The heirloom seed varieties shown below are from open-pollinated, non-GMO plant stock.
 They are an excellent option for seed-savers who require seeds that produce a similar crop year after year.

 1 gram of seed will sow a 50 foot row.
 An acre requires approximately a pound of seed.
 Ten plants will yield roughly 1 pound of grain, depending on your growing conditions.

-Plant enthusiasts may have noticed the similarity between Quinoa and Amaranth.
+Plant enthusiasts may have noticed the similarity between quinoa and amaranth.
 Both are broad leaf plants whose seeds are used as grains.
-However, Amaranth is a warm-season plant, while Quinoa is a cool-season plant.
-For this reason, Amaranth and Quinoa plantings can be made successively for a spring and fall harvest.
+However, amaranth is a warm-season plant, while quinoa is cool-season.
+For this reason, amaranth and quinoa plantings can be made successively for a spring and fall harvest.

 According to information on the seed packets shown below, quinoa is deer resistant.
-A versatile plant with multiple uses, it makes a striking ornamental flower, as well as a food source.
-Even the young leaves are edible, to be eaten either raw or cooked.
+A versatile plant with multiple uses, it makes a striking ornamental flower as well as a food source.
+Even the young leaves are edible, either raw or cooked.

 Best Practices to Increase the Harvest